-- Portfolio of authentic sports brands: Our brands are driven to create and innovate through a common passion for sport and a sporting lifestyle.
-At the same time, each brand has a unique identity and focus on its core competencies.
+- Authentic sports brands: Our brands are driven to create and innovate through a common passion for sport and a sporting lifestyle.
+At the same time, the adidas and Reebok brands each have a unique identity and focus on their core competencies.
 This approach allows us to develop and create products, experiences and services tailored to the individual needs and desires of a broad spectrum of consumers, increasing our leverage in the marketplace.

-- Investments focused on highest-potential markets and channels: As a Group, we target strong market positions in all markets in which we compete.
-However, we have prioritised our investments based on those markets which offer the best medium- to long-term growth and profitability opportunities.
-In this respect, we place considerable emphasis on expanding our activities in the emerging markets, particularly in Greater China and Latin America, as well as building our market share in the USA and Western Europe.
+- Investments focused on highest-potential markets and channels: As a company, we target strong market positions in all markets in which we compete.
+However, we have prioritized our investments based on those markets which offer the best medium- to long-term growth and profitability opportunities.
+In this respect, we have identified extensive growth opportunities in North America and Latin America and aim for dramatic market share gains.
+In addition, we place considerable emphasis on expanding our activities in Greater China and Western Europe to gain market leadership.

 - Creating a flexible supply chain: Speed and agility are key to outpacing the competition, providing a constant flow of new and relevant products for our consumers and high service levels for our customers.
 We are committed to meeting the full range of consumer needs by providing game-changing technical innovations for sport, creating and driving trends in streetwear through our sports-inspired lifestyle products, while ensuring constant product availability in the correct size and colour to the highest quality standards.

-- Innovation: We will continue to challenge the boundaries of functionality, performance and design by leveraging our extensive R&D expertise within the Group and also by defining Open Source as a key strategic choice.
-In addition, enhancing services for customers and consumers alike as well as implementing improved internal processes are other areas where our organisation strives to innovate.
+- Innovation: We will continue to challenge the boundaries of functionality, performance and design by leveraging our extensive R&D expertise within the company and also by defining Open Source as a key strategic choice.
+In addition, enhancing services for customers and consumers alike as well as implementing improved internal processes and systems are other areas where our organisation strives to innovate.

-- Creating long-term shareholder value: Creating long-term value for our shareholders through strong and consistent operating cash flow generation drives our overall decision-making process.
+- Creating long-term shareholder value: Creating long-term value for our shareholders drives our overall decision-making process.
 Therefore, we are focused on rigorously managing those factors under our control, making strategic choices that will drive sustainable revenue and earnings growth and, ultimately, operating cash flow.
 We are committed to increasing returns to shareholders with above-industry-average share price performance and dividends.

 Driving brand desirability begins with putting our consumers at the heart of everything we do and serving them in the best possible way.
-This involves ensuring that consumers always find fresh and new products where and when they want them.
+This involves ensuring that consumers always find fresh and desirable products where and when they want them and with an unrivalled brand experience.
 This, in turn, means to us being able to anticipate what consumers want and react accordingly in a timely manner.
-Speed is therefore a very critical and powerful lever for our Group and we have set ourselves the goal to become the first true fast sports company by 2020.
+Speed is therefore a very critical and powerful lever for us and we have set ourselves the goal to become the first true fast sports company by 2020.